julzaza/wildwitchherbs/_posts/2026-01-16-fertility-herbs-women-world-witchcraft.md

 Fertility magic is not passive—it is relational.
 It asks the woman to speak with her body, her lineage, and her land.

-Dive deeper into fertility magic here:
+## Dive Deeper Into Fertility Magic:

 - **[Folk Fertility Rituals](/folk-fertility-rituals/)**
 - **[Menstrual Blood Fertility Ritual](/fertility-rituals-menstrual-magic/)**